-The group regards the investment in research and development as integral to the continuing success of the business in order to meet customer needs and remain competitive and commits significant resources to these activities.
+The company regards the investment in research and development as integral to the continuing success of the business in order to meet customer needs and remain competitive and commits significant resources to these activities.
 Most of the investment in this area is concentrated on turning the product pipeline into marketable products.
+The Draeger Group has restated a strategic objective to maintain the current high level of investment in research and development.